mufarhan/Dynamic_Count_Labeling/README.md

-# Divide-and-Conquer Labelling (DHL)
+# Dyamic-Count-Labeling (DCL)

-A tool to speed up shortest path counting queries on large road networks, It consists of the following main files:
+A tool to speed up shortest path counting queries on large and dynamic road networks, It consists of the following main files:

 * road_network.h / road_network.cpp: core library